Efficient Data Analytics on Augmented Similarity Triplets: Triplets based Data Analysis

-Our approximate closeness of an object $y$ to $x_i$, $close'_{x_i}(y)$ is then an average of the upper and lower bounds in Equations \eqref{eq:closeLower} and \eqref{eq:closeUpper}.
-The approximate {$k$ nearest neighbors} of $x\in \cX$, are computed based on the approximate closeness $close'_x(y)$, i.e. $k\textsc{nn}'(x) := \{y \;|\; close'_x(y) \leq k\}$.
-Note that nearest neighbors can be approximated from the kernel matrix, but since in many practical cases we are only interested in $k\textsc{nn}(x)$ for a fixed object, computing the whole kernel matrix is unnecessary.
-Since degree vectors can be maintained while populating the graphs $G_i$, runtime of computing $close'_x(y)$ and $k\textsc{nn}'(x)$ is $O(1)$ and $O(n)$, respectively.
+Note that nearest neighbors can be approximated from the kernel matrix, but since in many practical cases we are only interested in $k\textsc{nn}(\vec{x})$ for a fixed object, computing the whole kernel matrix is unnecessary.
+Since degree vectors can be maintained while populating the graphs $G_i$, runtime to compute $close'_{\vec{x}}(\vec{y})$ and $k\textsc{nn}'(\vec{x})$ is $O(1)$ and $O(n)$, respectively.

-\subsection{Clustering and Classification:}
+\subsection{Clustering and Classification}